 ⁴Pereira D et al BMC Gastroenterol 2014 Jun 4;14:103. doi: 10.1186/1471-230X-14-103

 ⁵Wang et al. 2017, Acta Haematologica, 138: 223-232.

 MBBS BSc MRCGP

-Dr Kiran is a NHS Doctor, specializing in baby, child and adolescent health.
+Kiran is a NHS Doctor, specialising in baby, child and adolescent health.
 She has worked across many London Hospitals and uses her own experience as a mother and south Asian woman to talk about key issues relating to women and child health.

 Read more about our expert here.